GWUWriterSurvey2019/GWU-GWS-2019/README.md

 There are lots of groups helping build unions for tech and game employees, freelancers, and building more co-ops too.
 Here are some.
 - https://freelancesolidarity.org/
 - https://www.gameworkersunite.org/worker-co-op-resource
-- https://www.cmrjb.org/contact (Cards Against Humanity Union)
+- https://www.cmrjb.org/contact - union working with the Cards Against Humanity Union
 - https://www.code-cwa.org/organize